 Before joining the faculty at UNT in 2006, Dr. King lived in the Austin area, where she supervised student teachers and taught special education and English Language Arts and Reading at the elementary and secondary levels.
 Her doctoral degree in Curriculum and Instruction is from the University of Texas at Austin, where she also completed a portfolio in Women's and Gender Studies.
 She holds bachelor's and master's degrees in Comparative Literature from the University of California at Berkeley and the University of Texas at Austin as well as a master's degree in Learning Technologies-Multimedia from Texas A&M University at Commerce.

-Daniel G. Krutka, PhD is an Assistant Professor of Social Studies Education in the Department of Teacher Education and Administration at the University of North Texas, where he joined the faculty in 2017.
-His research interests concern citizenship education and the role participatory media might play in cultivating more democratic educational experiences.
-Dr. Krutka has authored over 25 peer-reviewed articles and book chapters and he is an editor for "Keywords in the Social Studies: Concepts and Conversations" published by Peter Lang Publishing in 2018.
-To these ends, he was awarded the 2016 Early Career Award by the Technology as an Agent of Change in Teaching and Learning special interest group (SIG) of the American Educational Research Association (AERA) and the 2017 Outstanding Research Paper Award from the International Society for Technology in Education.
-He is a past Chair for the Social Studies Research SIG of AERA and is a board member for the College and University Faculty Assembly.
-He is also a board member for the non-profit #sschat network and a co-host of the Visions of Education podcast.
-In additions to teaching high school social studies in Oklahoma City for six years, he completed his undergraduate, master's, and doctoral degrees at the University of Oklahoma.
+Daniel G. Krutka, Ph.D. is Associate Professor of Social Studies Education in the Department of Teacher Education and Administration.
+A former high school social studies teacher in Oklahoma City, his research interests concerns intersections of technology, education, and democracy.
+Dr. Krutka has authored over 50 peer-reviewed articles and book chapters.
+He was awarded the 2016 Early Career Award by the Technology as an Agent of Change in Teaching and Learning special interest group (SIG) of the American Educational Research Association (AERA) and the 2017 Outstanding Research Paper Award from the International Society for Technology in Education (ISTE).
+He is past chair of the Social Studies Research SIG of AERA and a current board member for the College and University Faculty Assembly (CUFA) of the National Council for the Social Studies (NCSS).
+He also hosts the Visions of Education podcast that focuses on social justice, social media, and social studies.
+He earned his doctorate from the University of Oklahoma.